Azure/aml-real-time-ai/README.md

 ### Step 1: Create an Azure ML workspace

-Follow the instructions in the 00.configuration.ipynb notebook in the [Azure ML MachineLearningNotebooks](https://aka.ms/aml-notebooks) repo.
-You will create an Azure Machine Learning workspace, which is required for the next step.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/quickstart-create-workspace-with-python) to create an Azure Machine Learning workspace and set up your notebook environment, which is required for the next step.

 **Note:** Only workspaces in the **East US 2** region are currently supported.